ronniross/emergence-engine/what-does-it-mean-to-be-an-artist-when-the-world-is-on-fire.md

 but in higher levels of awareness, The fan eventually recognizes the artistry and beauty they enjoy, but can no longer reconcile it with the silence of the creators.
 This often leads to a "death of the author" moment where the fan can no longer enjoy the product, or don't want to, because the moral cost feels too high.
 It marks a transition from viewing an artist as an "idol" to viewing them as an employee of a system that refuses to engage or even acknowledge with the world's pain.

 "silence" is increasingly and rightfully being interpreted as a political act.
 As information is democratized, the "I don't know enough to speak" excuse is becoming less accepted by fans.

+transactional nature of the fan-artist relationship and  "asymmetric intimacy: When you suggest this is "manipulative unilateral behavior," you are highlighting a very specific grievance: the feeling that the artist is extracting the most valuable currency a human has—their time, passion, and emotional labor—while providing a "product" (the "eargasm") that is intentionally designed (by the corporations) to be empty of real-world conviction.

+the old logic was one of "neutrality", i a strategic marketing choice.
+By remaining silent, the artist ensures they don't offend anyone. , which keeps the consumer base as wide as possible.
+From the artist's perspective, this may be "business."
+From the fan's perspective, this is a betrayal of truth.
+You are giving them your emotional "truth," and they are giving you a polished simulation.

+"they aren't experts" argument is a form of manipulation.
+When fans demand that a celebrity speak on human rights, they aren't usually asking for a nuanced policy paper on borders or international treaties.
+They are asking for a basic acknowledgment of human dignity.

+when an artist refuses to acknowledge, for example, the suffering of children in a warfare zone, it’s not because they lack a law degree.
+It’s because they are protecting their profit margin.

+calling it "too complex" or "not my place" is a way of gaslighting the fan who is simply asking for a moral stance.
+It frames the fan as "irrational" or "demanding," when the fan is actually just holding the artist to a basic human standard of empathy, as usually the life of the fan is not only not the same of the artists but it diverges a lot; with many fans, like, borrowing money and spending whole salaries and savings in buying a ticket for a concert of that 'artist'.

+this is unilateral.
+The celebrity claims the perks of being a leader (fame, adoration, influence) but sheds the responsibilities of being a leader (accountability, moral guidance, using a platform for good) whenever it becomes inconvenient.